 They prefer tanks with dense vegetation and plenty of hiding places where they can feel safe and secure.

-The Honey Gourami adopts peculiar behaviors in the wild while spawning and feeding such as bubble nesting, and water spitting when catching a prey.
+The honey gourami adopts peculiar behaviors in the wild while spawning and feeding such as bubble nesting, and water spitting when catching prey.